How to file for a divorce in the UK

 Mediation

-A mediator is an independent, trained professional that helps you and your partner to work out agreements for children or finances.
-This option works if you and your ex can commuicate with each other.
+A mediator is an independent, trained professional who helps you and your partner to work out agreements for children or finances.
+This option works if you and your ex can communicate with each other.
 You need to be aware that you'll need to go elsewhere to get the legal side of separating sorted.
 Mediators normally charge from £100 an hour per person and most couples have between three and four sessions.

 Going to court